Signed in as:

 Dog CBD Oil (35+ lbs) = 8.33 mg CBD per 0.25ml

-CBD can interact with blood thinners and some medications.
+CBD can interact with blood thinners, SSRI's and some other medications.
 Talk to your vet before giving CBD.
 Our treats are not recommended for dogs with Pancreatitis.
-(Although CBD itself is great for this condition, the ingredients in our biscuits and oil bottles may contain too much fat for this condition.)
+(Although CBD itself is great for this condition, the ingredients in our biscuits and oil bottles may not be ideal for this condition.)
 If your dog has liver issues, discuss with your vet before giving CBD.

 CBD is non-addictive and carries no risk of overdose, nor does it cause withdrawal symptoms.
 Overconsumption may cause nausea, diarrhea or vomiting.